Your home

 Satellite dishes

 Please get written permission from your Regional Office before you install a satellite dish.
-Installation must be done by a recognized professional for safety reasons and you must provide proof that your satellite dish was properly installed.
+For safety reasons, a recognized professional must do the installation, and you must provide proof that your satellite dish was properly installed.

 If you install a satellite dish without written permission, you will be charged the cost of having it removed and for any needed repairs.